 The Thai Baht (THB) is the official currency of Thailand.
-The conversion rate as of January 2016 is USD$1 = THB36 (or just round up to 40 for easier math).
-Inversely, THB100 is about USD$2.75, so just think USD$3 for the sake of ease.
+The conversion rate as of November 2018 is USD$1 = THB33 (or just round down to 30 for easier math).
+Inversely, THB100 is about $3USD, which is easy to remember.
 For updated and more accurate currency conversions, xe.com provides the best representations.

 Note: All future dollar representations are USD unless otherwise stated.

 Thailand Backpacking Budget: Total Expenditures

-In 31 days I spent a total of THB29,967, or $826!
+In 31 days I spent a total of THB29,967, or just about $900 USD!
 I created a loose budget of $30 per day for my entire trip in Southeast Asia and, without trying too hard, I nailed that number almost exactly.
-When this article was first published in January 2014, my monthly total was $942.
-Now, in 2016, due to conversion rates, that number is even less!
 My monthly total, divided by the 31 days I spent in Thailand, works out to less than $30 per day.

 Not too shabby!
-Many people spend that much (or more!) on a single month's rent.
+Many people spend a lot more than that on a single month’s rent.

 Which brings me to my next point: it’s a common belief that travel is incredibly expensive, and can cost tens of thousands of dollars.
 Of course, this depends on location and travel style, but as you can see, traveling in Asia on $1,000 per month is a very real possibility.

 The numbers I have gathered serve to accurately prove that travel is attainable and, in fact, affordable.
-If you can learn how to start a travel blog or find or create a job that can be done independently of location, it can oftentimes be cheaper to travel than it would be to stay at home.
+If you can learn how to start a travel blog or find live a location independent lifestyle, it can oftentimes be cheaper to travel than it would be to stay at home.